GerlechJen/Stock-Analysis/README.md

 ![2018_analysis](https://user-images.githubusercontent.com/102351522/168691955-5f90f1b0-847b-4eb9-a941-61db255c16c7.png)

-As it can be seen from the above images, the year 2017 had just one stock (TERP) having a negative return while the year 2018 had just two stocks (ENPH and RUN) having a positive return.
+As it can be seen from the above images, the year 2017 had just one stock (TERP) having a negative return while the year 2018 had only two stocks (ENPH and RUN) having a positive return.

-When it comes to run time, the original code Steve created took about 0.96 seconds to run for the year 2017 and about 0.89 seconds to run for the year 2018.
+When it comes to runtime, the original code Steve created took about 0.96 seconds to execute for the year 2017 and about 0.89 seconds to execute for the year 2018.
 After refactoring, the code runtime reduced to 0.1875 seconds for 2017 and 0.15625 seconds for 2018 as shown in the images below.

 ![2017image](https://github.com/GerlechJen/stock-analysis/blob/main/RESOURCES/VBA_Challenge_2017.png)